Scientific project tutorial

-Right-click the editor background and on the context menu choose Debug 'sample'.
+Right-click the editor background and from the context menu choose Debug 'sample'.

 The line with the first breakpoint is blue highlighted.
 It means that the debugger has stopped at the line with the breakpoint, but has not yet executed it.
 If we execute this line (for example, by clicking the button on the stepping toolbar of the Debug tool window), we'll see the graph:

 Next, look at the Variables tab of the Debug tool window.
 If you click the View as Array link nearby the

 Mind the only row of figures in the Data tab in the SciView - it's explained by the fact that the

 area array is one-dimensional.